 “Are there any truly effective creatine alternatives?”
 I asked myself.
-I thought I had an idea or two but I definitely didn’t know, so I researched the answer as best I could and share everything I found in this article.
+I thought I had an idea or two but I definitely didn’t know for sure.
+So I researched the answer as best I could and share everything I found in this article.

 Supplementing with creatine has been proven to boost your workout results, by enabling you to safely get stronger & grow muscle like no other fitness supplement.
 (1)

 But there are reasons — good reasons — for not wanting to take it too, and I talk about that a little later.